14 Magical Holiday Activities in Central Massachusetts

 4. Check out the Island of the Misfit Animals at Animal Adventures.

-Another fun zoo-like event!
-Every weekend from November 19th through December 19th, Animal Adventures will hold their Island of the Misfit Animals event in Bolton, MA.
-It takes place from 6 to 8pm on Fridays, Saturdays, and Sundays.
+Another fun zoo event!
+Every weekend from November 28th to December 28th, Animal Adventures will hold their Island of the Misfit Animals event in Bolton, MA.
+It’s open from 5:30-8 PM, on Fridays, Saturdays, and Sundays, with the actual show taking place at 6:30pm.

 Enjoy a show of the “misfit animals” that Animal Adventures houses, and stroll through the zoo while it’s all lit up with Christmas lights.
-The staff will be there holding animals for you to meet – plus refreshments are available at no extra charge.
+They’ll have certain petting stations for the kiddos!

 5. Go to Christmas by Candlelight at Old Sturbridge Village.